henrietta-k/adapt-learning-wiki/Locking-objects-with-'_isLocked'-and-'_lockType'.md

-As of framework version 2.0.9, Adapt employs '_isLocked' as a [core model attribute](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).
+As of framework version 2.0.9, Adapt employs `_isLocked` as a [core model attribute](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).
 Its default value is `false`.
-It is supported by the '_lockType' attribute and the 'checkLocking' function.
+It is supported by the `_lockType` attribute and the `checkLocking` function.
 The code governing these is found in [src/core/js/models/adaptModel.js](https://github.com/adaptlearning/adapt_framework/blob/master/src/core/js/models/adaptModel.js).

-'_isLocked' is available on all models that extend Adapt.model.
+`_isLocked` is available on all models that extend Adapt.model.
 It is commonly used by menus to lock an item until a particular condition is satisfied, such as the completion of the previous item.
 Examples below focus on its use by menus.

 ## To lock an item
 - Set `"_isLocked" = false`